arnavn101/NetworkSurveillance/README.md

 # NetworkSurveillance
-Tools which would spoog Arps, change javascript scripts on websites, and replace downloads on fly
+Tools which would spoof Arps, change javascript scripts on websites, and replace downloads on fly